-When something interferes with the ability to take in air, breathing can become labored.
-For example, a choking incident can cause the airways to block up partially.
+When an obstruction interferes with a person's ability to take in air, breathing can become labored.
+For example, a choking incident can cause a partial blockage of the airways.

-A foreign object inhaled into the lungs may also cause heavy breathing.
-If a foreign object in the airway is a possibility, people should seek emergency medical care, even if they are still able to breathe.
+If a person inhales a foreign object into the lungs, this can also lead to heavy breathing.
+If a person suspects that a foreign object is blocking their airways, they should seek emergency medical care — even if they are still able to breathe.

 Other symptoms that may accompany a respiratory system obstruction include:

 - a rattling sensation in the chest or throat

 - a burning feeling in the throat or chest

 - feeling as though an object is scraping the throat or back of the mouth

 A healthcare professional may need to remove the obstruction.